 At Aigas Field Centre we are committed to conserving wildcats in Scotland.
 From our inception in 1976 we have been spreading awareness of the threats facing these creatures whilst championing their protection in the wild.

 ‘The Aigas Wildcat Conservation Breeding Programme’ was set up in 2011 and we are now breeding these animals in collaboration with a large network of organisations, who share the ultimate goal of releasing wildcats back into large tracts of healthy Highland habitat.
 We are working to breed enough wildcats for release, so a wild population can not only survive but thrive and spread to colonise new areas.

 Captive breeding of wildcats in Scotland has helped prevent them disappearing completely from our landscape and will play a vital role in the future conservation of his animal.
-A plan is in place to start releasing wildcats back into the Scottish Highlands from 2022.
+A plan is in place to start releasing wildcats back into the Scottish Highlands in the near future.

 The wildcat Felis silvestris silvestris is our last remaining native feline, on the brink of disappearing and termed functionally extinct in the wild.
 We must act now to save this stunning species.
 Not only is the wildcat a key component of the Scottish ecosystem or iconic symbol of many a Highland clan, these creatures carry the very essence of a wilder Scotland which we are working to restore.

 The wildcat has the appearance of a large muscular tabby cat with a broad head and distinct fur pattern.
 The most obvious visual characteristic of a wildcat is the thick, ringed, blunt tail.
 The vertical unbroken stripes running down the flanks of these animals has given rise to their romantic name, ‘The Highland Tiger’.